 Phenomenology belongs to freedom and authenticity,

-since pertains to a self-aware approach to the experience.
+since pertains to a self-aware / first-person approach to the experience.
 Whatever else is something else.